symplyelah/Ifeoma-Egbogah/content/about/header/index.md

 <!-- this is a subheadline -->
 I am an epidemiologist by training and an independent data visualization storyteller with skills in statistical analysis and data visualization.

-I am always improving my skills in design  by contributing to challenges such as [TidyTuesday] (https://github.com/symplyelah/Tidytuesday) and self-led personal projects.
+I am always improving my skills in design  by contributing to challenges such as [TidyTuesday](https://github.com/symplyelah/Tidytuesday) and self-led personal projects.

-My favorite tool for data analysis is [R] (https://www.r-project.org/about.html), an open source statistical computing and graphics software.
-For data visualization i use the package [{ggplot2}] (https://ggplot2.tidyverse.org/) from the [{tidyverse}] (https://www.tidyverse.org/) package and many more.
+My favorite tool for data analysis is [R](https://www.r-project.org/about.html), an open source statistical computing and graphics software.
+For data visualization i use the package [{ggplot2}](https://ggplot2.tidyverse.org/) from the [{tidyverse}](https://www.tidyverse.org/) package and many more.